-Urban design inequities also almost certainly play a role in transmission—even with social distancing rules in full effect, subway stations in predominantly Black and Latino neighborhoods in the Bronx in New York City are packed with commuting essential workers.
+Urban design inequities also almost certainly play a role in transmission.
+Even with social distancing rules in full effect, subway stations in predominantly Black and Latinx neighborhoods in the Bronx in New York City are packed with commuting essential workers.

 “COVID-19 has been a magnifying glass on the weaknesses in our systems,” said Kimberly Dowdell, principal at HOK and president of the National Organization for Minority Architects (NOMA).
 Though racialized housing disparities are nothing new, the stark death toll of the pandemic is harshly illustrating those disparities’ effects.

 “Diverse teams are really important,” Dowdell said.
-“Architecture should reflect the communities that they serve form a racial perspective.”
+“Architecture should reflect the communities that they serve from a racial perspective.”